Fire OS: Vega OS

 In November 2023, a report surfaced of Amazon's plans to migrate away from Android to a custom Linux-based operating system known as Vega OS with plans to launch TVs running Vega in 2024.
 Amazon was reported to have been developing the operating system since 2017.

-On September 30, 2025, Amazon officially announced Vega OS, which will be used on newer Fire TV devices, beginning with the Amazon Fire TV 4K Select.
-Apps will be HTML5 based, specifically using React Native.
+On September 30, 2025, Amazon officially announced Vega OS, which will be used on newer Fire TV devices, beginning with the Fire TV 4K Select, and later on Fire TV Stick HD (2nd Generation).

+Applications can be developed using React Native, or web technologies through a Chromium-based WebView.